avanderw/todo/ROADMAP.md

 ## Plugin, Addon, Mixin, Extension modules
 - Plugin is a command
 - Addon is a pre/post execution on a command
-- Mixin is available
+- Mixin is used for display modifications
-- Extension is available
+- Extension is for the feature collection of plugin, addon, mixin

 ## External modules
 - Binding commands to external binaries